shadow-zero/testrepo/README.md

 ## Editing The file

-It is a markdown fine in the reository
+It is a markdown file in the repository